-Please explain any impact identified (positive, negative or neutral): i.e. What do you already know about equality impact or need?
+Please explain any impact identified: i.e. What do you already know about equality impact or need?
 Is there any evidence that there is a higher or lower take-up by particular groups?
 Have there been any demographic changes or trends locally?
 Are there any barriers to accessing the policy or service?